 Instead, I bribed last year’s plants to eke out some blooms for me, and I convinced several terracotta pots to become their best selves.
-You can see the details in my YouTube video below.
+You can see all the details in this YouTube video I created.

 In place of galvanized metal, I used a blue-and-white patterned napkin on my pots to create the illusion of chinoiserie, which coordinated nicely with the outdoor pillows I made last year.

 I also felt inspired to add a little sculpted friend to my stacked pots, in a nod to the original inspiration pin.
 Boy did it feel good to get craftsy again!
 I hope you’ll get motivated to do the same!

 This polymer clay dragonfly took a bit of time to sculpt and paint.
 It’s far from perfect, but it was so much fun to make!
 My kids got a kick out of watching me and are now pestering me to make my salt dough recipe again.

 In the process of painting terracotta pots, I gathered several tips to share with you.

 Painting a Terracotta Flower Pot: Tips for Best Results

 By painting terracotta pots, you can create a fresh, customized look on a porch or patio.
 Over the past few years, I’ve had fun painting everything from beer bottles to DIY headboards.
 I think this is one of my most satisfying paint projects yet.